Introduction: Building Better Medicines

 - AVP-786, a combination of a deuterium-substituted dextromethorphan analog and an ultra-low dose of quinidine.
 We have granted Avanir an exclusive license to develop and commercialize deuterated dextromethorphan analogs, including the analog in AVP-786.
 Avanir is developing AVP-786 for the treatment of neurologic and psychiatric disorders.
 In February 2013, Avanir reported positive results from a Phase 1 clinical trial of AVP-786.
 In October 2013, Avanir reported plans to advance AVP-786 into a Phase 2 clinical trial in the second half of 2014 for treatment-resistant major depressive disorder in patients with insufficient response to conventional anti-depressants.

 - A collaboration with Jazz Pharmaceuticals to research, develop and commercialize JZP-386, a product candidate containing a deuterated analog of sodium oxybate for potential use in patients with narcolepsy.
 Sodium oxybate is the active ingredient in the marketed drug Xyrem.
-Jazz Pharmaceuticals has reported that it plans to file an Investigational Medicinal Product Dossier, or IMPD, the basis for initiating clinical trials in the European Union, by the end of 2013.
-Jazz Pharmaceuticals has reported that, subject to approval of the IMPD, it expects a first-in-human clinical trial of JZP-386 to commence in 2014.
+In December 2013, an Investigational Medicinal Product Dossier, or IMPD, the basis for initiating clinical trials in the European Union, was filed for JZP-386.
+Jazz Pharmaceuticals has reported that it expects a Phase 1 clinical trial of JZP-386 to commence in 2014, with completion of enrollment and reporting of initial data also expected in 2014.

 [back to top]